LIT-Protocol/docs/docs/integrations/aa/overview.md

 # Account Abstraction

-Learn how to use Lit Protocol to encrypt messages and save them to the Ceramic Network using ComposeDB.
+Learn how to use Lit Protocol with account abstraction providers to streamline how you use web3 wallets!

 ---